-- Types of Bus Stops: - Curbside Stop (near-side, far-side, or mid-block) Provides easy access for bus drivers, and minimal delay.
+- Types of Bus Stops: - o Curbside Stop (near-side, far-side, or mid-block) Provides easy access for bus drivers, and minimal delay.
 Can cause traffic backup behind the bus, and may encourage unsafe passing by motorists.
 Easy to install and relocate.
-Requires a 'no parking zone.' - Nub, or 'Bus Bulb'- Provides easy access for bus drivers, and minimal delay.
+Requires a 'no parking zone' (see Image 1). - o Nub, or 'Bus Bulb'- Provides easy access for bus drivers, and minimal delay.
 Can cause traffic backup behind the bus, and may encourage unsafe passing by motorists.
 Reduces pedestrian crossing distance and provides additional sidewalk area at the stop.
-Requires adequate road space to install. - Bus Bay (with acceleration and/or deceleration lane) -Minimizes delay to passing traffic.
+Requires adequate road space to install. - o Bus Bay (with acceleration and/or deceleration lane) -Minimizes delay to passing traffic.
 Bus drivers may have difficulty reentering the traffic stream when heavy.
 Often used on higher speed streets.
 Requires adequate right of way so that pedestrian area is not sub standard. - Open Bus Bay Similar to bus bay, but allows bus to decelerate as it moves through the intersection.
-Requires adequate right of way so that pedestrian area is not sub standard. - Queue Jumper Bus Bay Similar advantages to bus bay and open bus bay, but allows bus to bypass traffic queues at a signalized intersection.
+Requires adequate right of way so that pedestrian area is not sub standard. - Oueue Jumper Bus Bay Similar advantages to bus bay and open bus bay, but allows bus to bypass traffic queues at a signalized intersection.
 May cause delays to rightturning vehicles.
 Requires adequate right of way so that pedestrian area is not sub standard.

-- Maintain pedestrian circulation and coordinate with existing landscaping. - Americans with Disabilities Act (ADA) requirements must be followed around the shelter and between the shelter and other street furniture. - Bus stops should be designed such that pedestrians in wheelchairs can access the bus shelter and board the bus. - Transit stops where neither a bus turnout nor bus bulb-out can be accommodated, buses may sometimes be unable to pull directly adjacent to the curb to deploy a lift. - A paved landing pad is an important feature, especially for disabled and elderly riders.
+- Maintain pedestrian circulation and coordinate with existing landscaping (see Image 5). - Americans with Disabilities Act (ADA) requirements must be followed around the shelter and between the shelter and other street furniture. - Bus stops should be designed such that pedestrians in wheelchairs can access the bus shelter and board the bus. - Transit stops where neither a bus turnout nor bus bulb-out can be accommodated, buses may sometimes be unable to pull directly adjacent to the curb to deploy a lift. - A paved landing pad is an important feature, especially for disabled and elderly riders.
 Typical dimensions are 5-feet by 8-feet.

-Choose type of bus loading based on: traffic volume, traffic speed, bus frequency, bus passenger volumes, traffic signals or stop signs.
+• Choose type of bus loading based on: traffic volume, traffic speed, bus frequency, bus passenger volumes, traffic signals or stop signs.
 Additionally, geometric considerations such as turn lanes, street right-of-way and sidewalk width, space for installing a bench or shelter, lighting, affect on adjacent businesses or land owners, and the presence of on-street vehicle parking.
-Other factors to include are how a stopped bus will affect the sight distance for parallel traffic and cross traffic, and how the bus will affect the traffic stream as it enters or leaves a stop.
+Other factors to include are how a stopped bus will affect the sight distance for pedestrians using crosswalks and the sight distance for parallel traffic and cross traffic, and how the bus will affect the traffic stream as it enters or leaves a stop.

-- A Dedicated Transit Lane can provide transit service reliability in areas with traffic bottlenecks or high peak-period congestion. - Dedicated Transit Lanes Can reduce transit travel times by 5-25 percent.
+- A Dedicated Transit Lane can provide transit service reliability in areas with traffic bottlenecks or high peakperiod congestion (see Image 4). - Dedicated Transit Lanes Can reduce transit travel times by 5-25 percent.